INPRNT values your privacy and strives to be transparent about how we collect and use your information.

 Justin echoes that sentiment, addressing a concern that is common among beginner artists.
 “It’s important not to compare yourself to other people’s skill levels.
 There are lots of people who look at people who are incredibly talented and think, ‘I won’t be able to do it like that, so it’s like why bother to do it at all.’
 That’s counterproductive and hurts all of us creative types.”

 Their most recent convention was Cat Camp NYC, where Megan displayed her cat-themed wares including prints, pins, and pillows.
 Next month, their itinerary includes events in Chicago, Los Angeles and Cincinnati.
-For this artistic couple, part of their relationship is being creative and collaborative, often inspired by their love for animals.
+Collaborating is an ongoing part of this artistic couple's relationship, and their work is often inspired by their love for animals.
 When they're not attending conventions, they will continue their work together under the watchful eyes of their three cats: Griffin, Thessaly and Davos.